MashupJS/MashupJS/docs/mashupApi/WebApi-HowToCreateForMashup.md

 #Create WebApi for the Mashup & CORS
-The **Mashup** is a learning tool that also starts as a bootstrap project for line-of-business applications.
+The **Mashup** is a learning tool that also serves as a bootstrap project for line-of-business applications.

 WebApi or any restFul service provides back-end support for SPA applications.